The Witch (2015 film)

-The Witch (stylized as The VVitch, and subtitled A New-England Folktale) is a 2015 folk horror film written and directed by Robert Eggers in his feature directorial debut.
+The Witch (stylized as The VVitch, and subtitled A New-England Folktale) is a 2015 gothic folk horror film written and directed by Robert Eggers in his feature directorial debut.
 It stars Anya Taylor-Joy in her feature film debut, alongside Ralph Ineson, Kate Dickie, Harvey Scrimshaw, Ellie Grainger, and Lucas Dawson.
 Set in 1630s New England, the narrative follows a Puritan family who are preyed upon by an evil force in the woods beyond their farm.
-In fear and desperation, they turn upon one another.
+In fear and desperation, they turn upon one another even when the oldest daughter is suspected of being a witch.

-An international co-production of the United States and Canada, the film premiered at the Sundance Film Festival on January 27, 2015, and was widely released by A24 on February 19, 2016.
+An international co-production of the United States, the United Kingdom and Canada, the film premiered at the Sundance Film Festival on January 27, 2015, and was widely released by A24 on February 19, 2016.
 It was a critical and financial success, grossing $40 million against a $4 million budget, and is considered by some to be one of the best horror films of the 2010s and the 21st century.

 Plot

-In 1630s New England, English settler William and his family—his wife Katherine, teenage daughter Thomasin, preteen son Caleb, young fraternal twins Mercy and Jonas—are banished from a Puritan settlement over a religious dispute.
-They build a farm near a large, secluded forest, and Katherine bears her fifth child, Samuel.
+In 1630s New England, English settler William and his family—his wife Katherine, teenage daughter Thomasin, preteen son Caleb, and young fraternal twins Mercy and Jonas—are banished from a Puritan settlement over a religious dispute.
+They build a farm near a large, secluded forest and Katherine bears her fifth child, Samuel.
 While under Thomasin's care, Samuel abruptly disappears.
-It is revealed that a witch has stolen and killed Samuel to use his body to make a flying ointment.
+It is revealed that a witch has stolen and killed Samuel to use his body to make a flying ointment in order to induce transvection.

 Devastated by the loss, Katherine spends her days crying and praying.
-William takes Caleb hunting in the woods, where Caleb wonders if the unbaptized Samuel went to Heaven.
+Insisting a wolf took the child, William takes Caleb hunting in the woods to find and kill it when Caleb wonders if the unbaptized Samuel went to Heaven.
 In response, William discloses that he secretly traded Katherine's prized silver cup for hunting supplies.
-At the farm, the twins play with the family's billy goat, Black Phillip, who the children say talks to them.
+At the farm, the twins play with the family's billy goat Black Phillip, who they both say talks to them.
 Katherine blames Thomasin for misplacing her silver cup and holds her responsible for the loss of Samuel.
-That night, the children overhear their parents arguing about their possible starvation, and making plans to send Thomasin away to serve another family.
+That night, the children overhear their parents arguing about their possible starvation and making plans to return to the settlement before sending Thomasin away to serve another family.

 The next morning, Thomasin and Caleb sneak into the forest to check a trap.
-Their dog, Fowler, chases a hare, with Caleb in pursuit; the hare frightens their horse, which throws Thomasin to the ground and knocks her unconscious.
+Their dog Fowler chases a hare, with Caleb in pursuit; the hare frightens their horse, which throws Thomasin to the ground and knocks her unconscious.
 Caleb becomes lost and discovers Fowler's disemboweled body.
 Delving further into the thicket, he discovers a hovel from which the witch, disguised as a seductive young woman, emerges and kisses him.
 Thomasin awakens and finds her way home by following William's voice.
-As Katherine berates Thomasin for taking Caleb into the woods, William defends Thomasin by reluctantly admitting that he sold the cup.
+As Katherine berates Thomasin for taking Caleb into the woods, William defends Thomasin by reluctantly admitting that he sold the cup and he had first taken Caleb to the woods.